rpnow/rpnow-legacy/README.md

 4. Give a user SELECT and INSERT permissions on that database
 5. Update config.php with the correct database information, as well as the path to the main folder
 6. If you have an SSL certificate for your site, uncomment the HTTPS segment in the .htaccess file
+7. To enable the admin panel, uncomment the appropriate lines in the config.php file. _Be sure to change the admin username and password!_

 ## Credits
 For additional information on the contributors, libraries, and references, see [about.html](about.html).